-4 Winds Winery was founded by the mother-son team, Jane and Roy Chapin (incidentally based on their name, this is the first listing in our database of nearly 1,100 Napa producers).
+4 Winds Winery (not to be confused with Four Winds Cellars in Murphys, CA) was founded by the mother-son team, Jane (passed in early 2023) and Roy Chapin; incidentally based on their name, until more recently, this was the first listing in our database of nearly 1,100 Napa producers (reference 001 Vintners).
 Jane purchased 109 acres in the Stags Leap District in 1998.
 The Chapins have some intriguing history relating to some of the early automobiles commercially manufactured in the United States.
 Roy’s great grandfather Roy D. Chapin Sr., along with Joseph Hudson (founder of Hudson’s Department stores in 1881) and Abraham Barit co-founded Hudson Motor Company in 1908 in Detroit.
 Their early efforts were located inside the still standing Aerocar/Hudson brick building at 6501 Mack Avenue before they very quickly outgrew this space and moved into a much larger building.

 This building was constructed in 1905/1906 by Alexander Malcomson, a local coal dealer and an early investor in Henry Ford’s fledgling company.
 His Aerocar company was not successful and was soon bankrupt.
 We visited this old building – its most recent use was as a metal foundry (Falcon Foundry); we briefly met the previous owner of the building Gregory Jurzak who was still running his business here at the time of our visit.